fieldtrip/website/reference/ft_freqstatistics.md

                     'stats'         use a parametric test from the MATLAB statistics toolbox, 'crossvalidate' use crossvalidation to compute predictive performance

-   cfg.design       = Nxnumobservations: design matrix (for examples/advice, please see the Fieldtrip wiki,
+   cfg.design       = Nxnumobservations: design matrix (for examples/advice, please see the FieldTrip wiki,
                       especially cluster-permutation tutorial and the 'walkthrough' design-matrix section)

  The other cfg options depend on the method that you select.
 You